mmomtchev/magickwand.js/README.md

 npm install node-magickwand --build-from-source
 ```

-You will need a working C++ environment.
+You will need a working C++11 environment.
 On Windows nothing but VS 2022 works at the moment.
 This will also rebuild the included Magick++ library.

 ### Rebuilding from git or using an externally provided ImageMagick library